Thermal Emission of WASP-14b Revealed with Three Spitzer Eclipses: WASP-14 b SECONDARY ECLIPSES

+Since scatter and oscillation often persist during an eclipse (when the planet is behind the star), and since a change in planetary signal of the magnitude seen would generally mean an implausibly dramatic change in the planet, we feel justified in treating the scatter or oscillation phenomenologically.
+In this case, our per-point uncertainties account for a global average of correlated noise.
+MCMC accounts for any correlation between eclipse and model parameters, and the rms versus bin size analysis, now including error bars, determined that the time correlation was not significant near the time scale of interest (Figure \ref{fig:rms}).
+Also, a larger uncertainty was assigned to the eclipse depth based on model ambiguity (above), which provides an additional margin of safety.

-\subsection{Channel 2 - 4.5 {\micron}}
+\subsection{Channel 2--4.5 {\micron}}

 Channel 2 and 4 were observed at the same time.
 We first modeled each channel separately, determining the best aperture size, time-variability (ramp) model, and bin size for BLISS.
-Then we applied the joint fit.
+Then we applied a joint fit.
+For both channels 2 and 4, we again used the Bayesian informative prior for the values of ingress and egress times (\math{t\sb{\rm{2-1}}} = 1046.8 {\pm} 43.9 s), calculated from unpublished WASP photometric and radial-velocity data.
+All other parameters were left free.

-The observation in channel 2 lasted 5.5 hours.
-There was no stabilization period observed in the data, so no points were removed from the analysis.
-The best aperture radius is 2.50 pixels (see Figure\ \ref{fig:ch2-SDNR}).
-We also test the dependence of eclipse depth on aperture radius (see Figure\ \ref{fig:ch2-depths}).
-The eclipse depths are well within 1\math{\sigma}.
+The observation in channel 2 lasted 5.5 hr.
+There was no stabilization period observed in the data, so no initial points were removed from the analysis.

-Prior to the science observations in channels 2 and 4, we observed a 212-frame preflash, exposing the array to a relatively bright source to reduce the time-dependent sensitivity (ramp) effect in channel 4 (Charbonneau et al. 2005; Harrington et al. 2007; Knutson et al. 2008).
-This produced saturation within the 42 minutes of the observation and led to a smaller rate of increase (see Figure\ \ref{fig:preflash}).
+Following the criteria in Section\ \ref{sec:backgr}, we tested each of our ramp models (Table\ \ref{table:Ch2-ramps}) at each of the aperture radii from 2.25--4.25 pixels in 0.25 pixel increments.
+Figure \ref{fig:ch2-SDNR} shows SDNR and \math{\Delta}BIC versus aperture size for our two best ramp models.
+We note insignificantly different SDNR values between the two ramp models, which suggests that the best dataset (aperture radius of 2.50) does not depend on the model being fit.
+The BIC favors the no-ramp model.
+The no-ramp model is 47 times more probable than the linear model.